 There is a Hidden Goldmine in Madoc, Ontario

-Welcome to Centre Hastings, and the Township of Madoc, Ontario.
+Welcome to Centre Hastings county and the Township of Madoc, Ontario.
 Situated at the intersection of Highway 7 & 62, Madoc has a place in Canada’s mining history.
-It is only a few scant miles from the location of Ontario’s first Goldmine, and the resulting gold rush that took place in the late 1860s.
+It is only a few scant miles from the location of Ontario’s first Goldmine and the resulting gold rush that took place in the late 1860s.
 Marcus Howell, a part-time prospector, discovered gold in the area of Eldorado, and the Richardson Mine was created.
-A bit of a gold rush followed, and smaller mines subsequently were established throughout the county, but after a few years, these mines would close due to lack of profitability.
+A bit of a gold rush followed, and smaller mines subsequently were established throughout the county, but after a few years, these mines would close due to a lack of profitability.

 The town of Eldorado is now a gold mine ghost town with only a handful of the original buildings to remain.
 A visit to the Eldorado ghost town is actually how we first came to know this area.
 We had never been here before, but in the Winter of 2019, we drove down Highway 7 on our way home from the Ottawa Winterlude festival looking for unusual and exciting places to see.

 The Christmas before this trip, we were gifted with the book: “Top 150 Unusual Things to see in Ontario“.
 We keep this book in our vehicle and try to visit as many of these places as possible.
-We plot our road trip routes based on what unusual spots we can visit, and this led us to the Madoc, Eldorado, and Marmora areas.
+We plot our road trip routes based on what unusual spots we could visit, leading us to the Madoc, Eldorado, and Marmora areas.

-Madoc may seem like the type of place you pass through on your way to Bancroft, Ottawa, Belleville, or Peterborough depending upon the direction you are heading, but you need to stop in town.
+Madoc may seem like the type of place you pass through on your way to Bancroft, Ottawa, Belleville, or Peterborough, depending on your direction, but you need to stop in town.
 We may have just passed through as well; however, this small town gave us an excellent reason to stop for a visit — the Hidden Goldmine Bakery for our Butter Tart Quest.

 Old-fashioned quality baking